Tutorial to develop a Spyder plugin#

 The container#

-Thus, the COOKIECUTTER version of container.py is:
+The INITIAL version of the container.py file is:

 from spyder.api.config.decorators import on_conf_change